Vacheprime/ConnectedSmarties/README.md

 - Fix the weird bug with reports because of Product database change.

-- Fix the exports for the reports and for the receipts

 - (Optional): Fix I18N glitching sometimes

 - Do multiple reading of RFID possibly.